Thinking about transferring to Flagler College from another college or university? It’s simple, start here:

 Our net price calculator will help you estimate your financial aid options.

-Recipients of the Associate of Arts (A.A.) degree are generally admitted at the junior level (meaning if you transfer with your AA degree completed, your General Education requirements will be considered satisfied).Back To Top
+Recipients of the Associate of Arts (A.A.) degree are generally admitted at the junior level (meaning if you transfer with your AA degree completed, your Core requirements will be considered satisfied).Back To Top

 75 from a four year college/university, 64 from a junior or community college.Back To Top

 Transfer students are admitted on a rolling basis, which means there is not a hard application deadline for the Fall or Spring term.
 We recommend that students complete their applications no later than June 1st for fall admission or November 1st for spring admission.Back To Top

 No, quality points earned for transfer credit are not used in computing a student’s grade point average.
 Credits will generally transfer is you received a grade of “C” or better.
 Students who have completed their A.A. degree may transfer up to three courses in which a “D” grade was earned.Back To Top